Uptown Apartment Living

 Coffee in Uptown

-Coffee drinkers or those seeking a real deal neighborhood cafe vibe can claim a seat at cozy and laid-back Emerald City in Uptown.
+Uptown apartment renters who are coffee drinkers or those seeking a real deal neighborhood cafe vibe can claim a seat at cozy and laid-back Emerald City in Uptown.
 The Bongo Room is a choice destination to go beyond just coffee and get a hearty, all-natural meal with java on the side.

 History in Uptown Chicago